imrankhan17/pyzoopla/README.md

 {'date': ['Jul 2002', 'Feb 2000'], 'status': ['Sold', 'Sold'], 'price': [850000, 660000], 'listing_id': [nan, nan]}
 ```

 _pyzoopla_ can also be used on the command line.
-To scrape the property details for a given location:
+To scrape the property details for a given location (you can copy+paste the commands from the video):

 [![demo](https://asciinema.org/a/kWNTJfEOxcpdVYIXisXAjpynj.png)](https://asciinema.org/a/kWNTJfEOxcpdVYIXisXAjpynj?autoplay=1)

+For full option details: `python3 -m pyzoopla -h`